More Police Officers Died From Gunfire Than Traffic Incidents In 2018, Report Says

 The group adds that handguns accounted for the majority of those incidents.

-In the year so far, 144 federal, state, and local law enforcement officers have died in the line of duty — a rise from the 129 officers who died on the job in 2017, according to the group's year-end report for 2018.
+So far this year, 144 federal, state and local law enforcement officers have died in the line of duty — a rise from the 129 officers who died on the job in 2017, according to the group's year-end report for 2018.

 The gun statistics reverse what had been a steady trend in recent decades, when police officers were more likely to die from car crashes than gunfire.
 In 2018, 50 officers died from traffic-related incidents, according to the report.